danielnathaniel/danielnathanielwebsite/src/data/about.md

 # Currently

-I am enrolled in [Udemy's](https://support.udemy.com/hc/en-us/articles/1500002721401) monthly subscription which allows me to learn new programming languages, frameworks and to stay sharp on my programming skills.
-I have dozens of ideas for applications such as a clone of [Clearview](https://www.clearview.ai/) [AI](https://www.clearview.ai/) and a dashboard for medical doctors to see a history of questions and answers to one another.
+I am working at Grub Runner/Text2Order as an intern where I continue to learn about ReactJS, Python and more.
+I am also enrolled in [Udemy's monthly subscription](https://support.udemy.com/hc/en-us/articles/1500002721401) which allows me to learn new programming languages, frameworks and to stay sharp on my programming skills.
+I have dozens of ideas for applications such as a clone of [Clearview AI](https://www.clearview.ai/) and a dashboard for medical doctors to see a history of questions and answers to one another.

 # Some history

-I officially changed careers in May 2023.
-I joined a software engineering immersive at General Assembly in May 2023 to become a full stack software engineer.
+I officially changed careers in May 2022.
+I joined a software engineering immersive at General Assembly in May 2022 to become a full stack software engineer.
 During my coding bootcamp I was struck by a car breaking multiple facial bones and requiring stitches and other medical care for other injuries including a concussion.
 During this time I did not quit my coding bootcamp because I am incredibly motivated to code.

 # I like